cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ---

-# Prototype 1: Designing a simplified version of the baseline fraud reporting form
+# Prototype 1: Reporting with a simplified version of the baseline fraud reporting form
 *(July 2019)*

 ## [See Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1)